Documentation Index Fetch the complete documentation index at: https://docs.payai.network/llms.txt

 5.1.1 JSON Payload

-When a resource server requires payment, it responds with an HTTP 402 status code and a JSON payload containing payment requirements.
+When a resource server requires payment, it responds with an HTTP 402 status code and includes payment requirements in the PAYMENT-REQUIRED header as base64-encoded JSON.
 Example:

 {